ForLoveOfCats/Mountain/README.md

 3. Stay out of the programmer's way and trust that the developer knows what they are doing.
 4. Writability counts

+# This language is nowhere near usable for literally anything
+This is currently little more than a fun side project with hopes of eventually becoming more.
+Feel free to poke around and help if you want.
+Dunno, Cheers!